obeisser/hubitat-drivers/WLED/readme.md

 ---

-*This driver represents a comprehensive solution for WLED control in Hubitat environments, providing enterprise-grade reliability with user-friendly features for both beginners and advanced users.*
+*This driver represents a comprehensive solution for WLED control in Hubitat environments with user-friendly features for both beginners and advanced users.*